Level3-REST/site/doc/patterns/chooser.md

 Chooser is a hypermedia control that presents one or more choices for clients to select.
 A [Chooser](#chooser-resource) has two types that determine how many selections are possible.
 The types are patterned after HTML's selection `<input>` formats.
 The  `radio` type accepts a single selection.
 The `checks` type can accept multiple choices.

 A client examines the [Description](#description-resource) resource of each [Choice](#choice-resource) and makes their selection by triggering the Choice action resource.
-The result of the `POST` to choice changes the state of the Choice.
+The result of the `POST` changes the state of the Choice.
 If the Choice's `checked` property was `false`, it becomes `true` after the action.
 If the Choice's `checked` property was `true` then it changes to `false` after the action.

 ![](chooser/relations.svg){: .center-image}